Follow

 We will see the fundamentals of the ways mentioned above.

 This way of formatting the strings, use the % (modulo) operator.
-If you are aware of arithmetic operators in Python then you would know that we use this operator to get the remainder of the dividend.
+If you’re familiar with Python’s arithmetic operators, you’ll recognize that we use this operator to calculate the remainder of the dividend.

 The same operator we use in the oldest style of string formatting.
-Modulo (%) operator is also known as "String-formatting" or "String-interpolation" operator.
+Modulo (%) operators are also referred to as “String-formatting” or “String-interpolation” operators.

 Here's an example: